-If you’re applying for admission in the Fall, applied early, and have competitive numbers for the schools to which you applied, chances are you already have a few acceptances under your belt.
-Better yet, if your numbers fall above the school’s median, you may have received a full or a partial scholarship offer.
-For most admitted applicants, such financial assistance can help defray the ever-increasing cost of legal education, and is undoubtedly a good thing.
-Most offers, however, have a fine print: they are contingent upon the student’s maintaining a certain level of academic achievement.
+If you apply early for admissions and have the competitive numbers for the schools you apply to, chances are you will have several acceptances sitting in your lap.
+Better yet, if your numbers fall above a school’s median, you may receive a full or partial scholarship offer.
+For most admitted applicants, such financial assistance can help defray the ever-increasing cost of legal education.
+It’s undoubtedly a good thing.
+Most offers, however, have a fine print: they are contingent upon the maintenance of a certain level of academic achievement.

-The vast majority of scholarship recipients pay little or no attention to the conditional nature of their offers, believing – naively – that they can easily meet or exceed the requirements stipulated in their offer.
-However, just because your LSAT and GPA are above the median for the school’s entering class does not mean that you will be at the top of your class.
-Law school exams are graded on a curve, ensuring that not all students earn the GPA needed to retain their scholarship money: the average scholarship retention across all law schools is currently estimated at 69%.
-In other words, one of every three scholarship recipients fails to retain his or her scholarship.
-What’s more, according to Nathan Koppel of the WSJ Law Blog, “If students lose their scholarships … they are in a particularly difficult pickle, because they likely will have to shell out money to complete a degree at a school that they may not have attended but for the now phantom scholarship.”
+The vast majority of recipients pay little or no attention to the conditional nature of their offers.
+They naively believe that they can easily meet or exceed the requirements the offer stipulates.
+However, just because your LSAT and GPA are above the median, does not mean that you’ll be at the top of your class.
+Law school exams grade on a curve, ensuring that not all student earn the GPA they need to retain their scholarship money.
+According to Spivey Consulting, they estimate that the average number students that lost their conditional scholarships across all law schools is around 27% as of 2019.
+That means, one in every three scholarship recipient fails to retain their scholarship!

-When comparing the scholarship offers you receive, do not look only at the scholarship amount: a full scholarship may be worth less than a partial one if you end up losing the full scholarship after the first year.
-While the scholarship amount is certainly one important factor to take into account, it is important to find the answers to the following key questions:
+When comparing the scholarship offers you receive, look further than just the scholarship amount.
+A full scholarship may be worth less than a partial one if you lose your full scholarship after the first year.
+While the scholarship amount is an important factor to take into account, it’s also important to find the answers to the following questions:

 - What are the exact stipulations for retaining the offer?